 This mission statement guides our work: “Empowering individuals and families suffering from addiction and mental health disorders, to celebrate life through lasting solutions.”
-To achieve our mission, we of The Phoenix Recovery and Counseling Centers offer several steroid addiction treatment programs to suit different patient needs: Residential Treatment, Day Treatment, Intensive Outpatient (IOP) and General Outpatient (GOP).
+To achieve our mission, we of The Phoenix Recovery Center offer several steroid addiction treatment programs to suit different patient needs: Residential Treatment, Day Treatment, Intensive Outpatient (IOP) and General Outpatient (GOP).
 We also host weekly Alumni Support Meetings to provide our alumni with ongoing recovery support.

 If you or a loved one is suffering from an addiction